Scalingo/go-utils/pagination/README.md

 * it is NOT responsible for fetching the data from the database.
 * it is NOT responsible for splitting a result set into pages.

-The `PageRequest` struct is used to define the page number and the number of items per page.
+The `Request` struct is used to define the page number and the number of items per page.
 Used when requesting a page of items.

 The `Paginated` struct is used to return a page of items along with the total number of items.